 Each patient’s wisdom teeth removal situation is unique, and we will take x-rays and discuss your particular wisdom tooth extraction needs with you.
 If wisdom teeth removal is recommended for you, it is best to have your wisdom tooth extraction sooner rather than later.

 - As a general rule, wisdom tooth extraction occurs in the late teens or early twenties.

 - This is because there is a greater chance that the teeth’s roots have not fully formed.

 - This is also because the bone surrounding the teeth is less dense.
 These two factors can make wisdom tooth extraction easier.

 What is the Wisdom Tooth Extraction Process Like?

 In order to have wisdom teeth removal, your dentist first needs access to it.
 To make this process more comfortable, your cosmetic dentist will numb the area with a local anesthetic.
 We can even use additional dental sedation medication to safely sedate you during the procedure if you prefer.
 We will then surgically remove your wisdom teeth and clear the extraction site from any tooth or bone debris.

 Once you have your wisdom teeth removal procedure, the healing process begins.
 Healing time from a wisdom tooth extraction varies from person to person depending on your situation.
 We will share with you what to expect and provide instructions for efficient healing after wisdom tooth extraction.

-For more information on wisdom teeth extraction, contact The Lewisville Dentist today!
-We serve patients all around Lewisville, Coppell, and Flower Mound TX.
+For more information on wisdom teeth extraction or to schedule an appointment, contact The Lewisville Dentist today!
+We serve patients all around Lewisville, Coppell, and Flower Mound, TX.